 How Common Is PTSD?

 Trauma is a universal human truth.
-It may surprise you that 60% of men and 50% of women experience trauma at least once in their lives.2 Research suggests that only 2-11% of people experiencing trauma symptoms are actually diagnosed.3
+It may surprise you that 60% of men and 50% of women experience a trauma at least once in their lives.2 In fact, research suggests that only 2-11% of people experiencing trauma symptoms are actually diagnosed.3

 Despite how pervasive trauma is, we may not know how to identify symptoms following a traumatic event or ongoing stressors.

 We only learn that we have trauma symptoms after researching the issues being had since the traumatic or stressful experience, confiding in a friend, or seeking a professional’s help.